Air pollution in South Korea: Traffic

 In modern South Korea, fossil fuel combustion is the biggest contributor to air pollution.
 Korea has minimal fossil fuel resources and imports all but 1% of its coal supplies.
 The country relies heavily on fossil energy, due to its growing economy and need for energy sources, with oil accounting for 38% of the primary energy supply, coal 29% and gas 15%.

 Traffic, factories and power plants all contribute to pollution.
 Conventional power plants combust fossil fuels to produce energy and release hazardous gases such as oxides and nitrogen, carbon monoxide, particulates, and hydrocarbons into the air.

 The number of cars on the road is increasing.
 In a fast growing economy like South Korea, the growth of imports and exports can increase fossil fuel combustion.
-Especially in big cities like Seoul rising pollution will cause more problems for residents.
+Growing pollution in large cities cause further problems for residents.

-Asian Dust Storm
+Asian dust storms

-Every Spring, East Asian countries such as: South Korea and Japan are victims of severe dust storms.
+Every spring, South Korea and Japan experience severe dust storms.
 The dust storms originate from dry desert regions in western China and Inner Mongolia.
 These dust storms were first recorded 2,000 years ago in South Korea and China.
 The effects of Asian Dust Storms are respiratory diseases, cardiovascular diseases, cause of pinkeye, obstructing visibility, and damaging goods.
 As a result, the mortality rate and health problems within the respiratory and cardiovascular diseases increased in 2002.
 These storms have also caused economic problems where damages amounted to an estimate of $15.5 billion in 2002.